hectorbarquero/university-COMP266/Unit 7/learningDiary.rst

    Currently working this final unit.
 Nothing to see here.
 Check back soon.

 .. _unit7-ref:
 ..
+SWITCH THE LINK HERE
+..
 Tip::
-   `Download my Unit 7 source by following this link <>`_.
+   `Download my Unit 7 source by following this link <https://drive.google.com/file/d/1Ko6LSdfKu25-DC1OX1-FGQRREAtS0Oc-/view?usp=drive_link>`_.
 Unpack the .zip and view the README.txt to learn more about the file structure. `You can also check out my project on GitHub <https://github.com/hectorbarquero/technicalwriting_sandbox>`_

 Summary
 ========